 Paravertebral Block Effective in Patients with High Pain Catastrophizing and Amplification

-suggests that regional anesthesia curtails pain and opioid use in mastectomy patients who present higher pain catastrophizing and amplification at baseline.
-The finding comes from a prospective, observational study
+evidence suggests that regional anesthesia curtails pain and opioid use in mastectomy patients who present higher pain catastrophizing and amplification at baseline.
+The finding comes from a prospective, observational

-conducted at a single site in Boston, with 121 participants.
-The women underwent the procedure with or without thoracic regional anesthesia — paravertebral or proximal intercostal block — based on surgeon
+study conducted at a single site in Boston, with 121 participants.
+The women underwent the procedure with or without thoracic regional anesthesia — paravertebral or proximal intercostal block — based

-preference, patient preference, and anesthesia provider preference and availability.
-While thoracic regional anesthesia lowered postoperative pain in all participants who received it, the effect was statistically
+on surgeon preference, patient preference, and anesthesia provider preference and availability.
+While thoracic regional anesthesia lowered postoperative pain in all participants who received it, the effect was

-meaningful only in the subset of patients who had high levels of baseline pain catastrophizing and amplification.
-"The interesting thing is, you would expect that in patients with high catastrophizing, even if you
+statistically meaningful only in the subset of patients who had high levels of baseline pain catastrophizing and amplification.
+"The interesting thing is, you would expect that in patients with high catastrophizing,

-gave them a nerve block, they might still have more pain.
-Because catastrophizing is so much about rumination and worry, often even a smaller degree of injury is experienced as very painful," explains lead investigator
+even if you gave them a nerve block, they might still have more pain.
+Because catastrophizing is so much about rumination and worry, often even a smaller degree of injury is experienced as very painful," explains

 From "Paravertebral Block Effective in Patients with High Pain Catastrophizing and Amplification"